ooppii11/My_Ctf/README.md

    Open the project in your Visual Studio and build it to restore the necessary packages and dependencies.

 4. **Run the Project**:
-   Start the project using your Visual Studio.
+   Start the project using your Visual Studio or your preferred IDE.
 This will launch the local development server and open the application in your default web browser.

 ## Acknowledgements